sammyshakes/AvaxCoins/README.md

 # Avax Coins

-Avax Coins is a unique and innovative NFT (Non-Fungible Token) project built on the Ethereum blockchain.
-This project is written in Solidity and uses the Foundry toolkit for Ethereum application development.
+Avax Coins is a unique and innovative NFT (Non-Fungible Token) project built on the Avalanche blockchain.
+This project is written in Solidity and uses the Foundry toolkit for Solidity application development.

 ## Project Structure